sarangnx/google-drive-download/layouts/README.md

 # LAYOUTS

-**This directory is not required, you can delete it if you don't want to use it.**

-This directory contains your Application Layouts.
+> This directory contains Application Layouts.

+ * **default.vue**

+   This is the default layout that is applied to all the pages it the application.

+ * **error.vue**

+   This layout is applied in case of errors.
+(404, 500 etc..)

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/views#layouts).
+> More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/views#layouts).